 This bill addresses vaccination exemptions for students participating in clinical rotations and modifies the criteria for postsecondary schools to qualify as eligible institutions for Iowa tuition grants.
-It defines "clinical rotation" as a supervised training period for students in medical, nursing, or health care-related degree programs, and establishes that postsecondary schools must identify a clinical rotation placement that allows students to be exempt from vaccination requirements upon their request.
+It defines "clinical rotation" as a supervised training period for students in medical, nursing, or health care-related degree programs, and establishes that postsecondary schools must identify a clinical rotation placement that allows students to be exempt from vaccination requirements upon request.
 If a school does not comply with this requirement, it will not be eligible for Iowa tuition grants.

 Statutes affected: